ojitha/ojitha.github.io/_posts/2025-05-28-ADFS_SSO4Kibana.md

     Nginx-->>User: 25.
 Final Kibana interface
 ```

-Instead of Azure/Windows AD, I've used Keycloak as an Active Directory(AD).
+This POC uses Keycloak as the OpenID Connect provider instead of ADFS.
+Keycloak runs as a separate service (at IP 192.168.1.139:8080 in this example) and provides the same OIDC authentication flow that ADFS would provide in a production environment.

-### OAuth2 Proxy for OIDC Integration
+### OAuth2 Proxy and Middleware Architecture

 Nginx-based SSO with ADFS could theoretically be met by directly integrating OpenID Connect functionality into Nginx using its `njs` (NGINX JavaScript) module[^6].
 The `njs` is also available for Nginx Open Source(open-source project specifically designed to act as an OAuth2/OIDC proxy), implementing a full OIDC client, including state management, token handling, and session management, would necessitate extensive custom JavaScript scripting within Nginx.

 By leveraging OAuth2 Proxy, the complex intricacies of the OIDC authentication handshake, token validation, and session management are offloaded from Nginx.
 This allows Nginx to focus on its primary functions as a reverse proxy and an authentication gatekeeper via its `auth_request` directive, significantly simplifying the overall Nginx configuration and reducing the need for advanced scripting[^7].

-### ADFS Pre-configuration
+However, since Kibana's open-source version doesn't natively support header-based authentication for individual users, this POC introduces a **middleware service**.
+This Node.js-based middleware:
+- Receives authenticated requests from OAuth2 Proxy with user identity in headers
+- Extracts the username from `X-Auth-Request-User` header
+- Creates Basic Authentication headers using the username and a shared password
+- Forwards the request to Kibana with proper authentication

+This approach allows multiple users to access Kibana with their individual identities while working within the constraints of the open-source version.

+### Identity Provider Configuration (Keycloak/ADFS)

-The ADFS server[^8] must be pre-configured to support the OpenID Connect flow with OAuth2 Proxy.
+For this POC, Keycloak is used as the OIDC provider instead of ADFS.
+If using ADFS in production, the ADFS server[^8] must be pre-configured to support the OpenID Connect flow with OAuth2 Proxy.
 This involves creating an Application Group and noting specific credentials and endpoints:

 -   **ADFS Server URL:** The base URL of your ADFS instance (e.g., `https://adfs.yourdomain.com`).
 This will be used by OAuth2 Proxy to initiate authentication requests.
 -   **Application Group Creation:** Within the ADFS Management console, an Application Group must be created.
 This group should be configured as a "Server application" under the "Standalone applications" template.
 This template is appropriate for applications that can securely maintain a client secret.